cifkao/ismir2019-music-style-translation/README.md

 See the [data README](data/README.md) for how to prepare the data.

-The data for each instrument track is stored in numbered pickle files.
-In the paper, we used files 00–54 for training, 55 for validation and 56 for testing.

 ## Training a model

 The scripts for training the models are in the `ismir2019_cifka.models` package.